 So you’ve read all of the statistics about how sitting all day is killing you, and you’ve decided to take the plunge and get a sit-stand desk.
 There are many options to consider at this stage, all of which can vary wildly and can be a bit overwhelming.
 A good place to start when you’re trying to figure out the ergonomic desk that’s right for you is to choose how your desk is going to adjust from sitting to standing.
 While there are manual options like pneumatic or crank desks, we here at The Human Solution almost always recommend going with an electric height adjustable desk.

 First off, most people interested in non-electric height adjustment are under the assumption that electric standing desks are the most expensive.
 Actually, we carry plenty of electric options that are comparable to, or even less expensive than, their manual counterparts.
-Our budget-friendly pedestal-base UpLift 970 costs less than any crank or pneumatic desk you’ll find, and even a two-leg standing desk like our UpLift 900 Desk is comparable in price to a crank desk, and less than most pneumatics.
+A two-leg standing desk like our UPLIFT Desk is comparable in price to (usually even less than) a crank desk, and less than most pneumatics.
 So if price is what is drawing you towards a manual sit-to-stand desk, there’s no reason to rule out an electric standing desk.

 If you’re still leaning toward a crank adjustable desk, you also need to take into account the time and effort it takes to adjust your desk from sitting to standing.
 An inch of height adjustment usually takes five or six turns, which can be cumbersome if you’re raising and lowering your desk often.
 Of course, that’s the entire point of a sit-stand desk, which is one of the reasons we recommend electric if feasible.
 Electric adjustable height desks go from sitting to standing in only a few seconds, and they require no force from you to do so.
 (Yes, physics nerds, I realize pushing a button is technically force, but you catch my drift).